Skip to content

 Both parts of the test use the word “may.”
 The threshold is deliberately low.
 The LA doesn’t need to be certain your child has SEN or certain they need a plan.
 If there’s a realistic possibility, the test is met.

-The test is about needs, not labels
+• No diagnosis is required.
+The test is about needs, not labels.

-No minimum time on SEN Support
+• No minimum time on SEN Support.
+There’s no legal requirement to wait.

 What about the refusal rates?